 Now, of course, there are ways around this intolerable situation.
 Depending on your software set up, you can tell your machine to ignore the typewriter quotes – sometimes (and entirely justifiably) called ‘dumb quotes’ – and replace them with what are called either ‘smart quotation marks’, ‘smart quotes’ or ‘typographer’s quotes’.
 Those are all software settings – you might also hear the characters referred to as ‘curly quotes’ or ‘inverted commas’ – really, how many terms to these things need?
 Smart quotations, smart quotes, typographer’s quotes, book quotes, curly quotes, inverted commas – identity crisis much?

-In Microsoft Word, where they're called "smart quotation marks", and you'll find the setting in the AutoCorrect tab of the Word Preferences.
-This is how it looks in the version we're running:
+In Microsoft Word, where they’re called ‘smart quotation marks’, you’ll find the setting in the AutoCorrect tab of the Word Preferences.
+This is how it looks in the version we’re running:

 Using InDesign, as we are with our revision of Tony’s sign, you switch on ‘Typographer’s Quotes’ in the Type section of the Preferences panel.